-The minimum wage is set regionally.
-It has now been increased by 40% in most places.
-This has been the result of increasing union activity and national demonstrations.
+The minimum wage has been increased by 40% in most regions.
 Many unions have demanded that the salary of all employees must be arbitrarily increased by an amount equal to the increase in minimum wage.
 In at least one case, the Labour Court has upheld that interpretation which is now under appeal in the Supreme Court.